roryj/dungeon-maestro/README.md

 ```

 #### Examples
-Whether you are rolling a d20 to see if you successfully charmed the evil wizard to allow your part to escape:
+Whether you are rolling a d20 to see if you successfully charmed the evil wizard to allow your party to escape:
 ```
 /roll 1 d20
 roryj rolled 1 d20 and got 17